Skip to main content

 The Tian Laboratory

-Expression of the genetic code, from DNA to protein, can be regulated at different stages, much of which takes place after RNA is made.
-The Tian lab studies RNA biology using a variety of approaches including functional genomics, computational biology, and molecular and cellular biology.
-They have contributed important knowledge on the mechanisms and consequences of alternative polyadenylation (APA) in development and disease.
+Expression of the genetic code in the human genome, from DNA to protein, can be regulated at different stages, much of which takes place when nascent RNA is being made and after mature RNA is produced, known as co-transcriptional and post-transcriptional regulations, respectively.
+The Tian lab studies RNA biology using a variety of approaches including genomic engineering, computational and statistical machine learning, and molecular and cellular biology.
+They have contributed important knowledge on the mechanisms and consequences of alternative polyadenylation (APA) in human health and disease.

 Qingbao Ding, Ph.D.